If you’ve got serious headache pain, it’s worth asking: Is it a migraine or unruptured aneurysm?

 An aneurysm is a localized enlargement of an artery caused by the weakening of the artery’s wall.
 Arteries are blood vessels that help oxygen-rich blood pass from the heart to the body’s other tissues, and artery health is an important part of overall cardiovascular wellness.

 Theoretically, an aneurysm can occur almost anywhere in the body.
 They are most common in areas like the legs and groin.
-However, the most serious aneurysms occur in the brain – and they can cause symptoms very similar to migraine.
+However, the most serious aneurysms occur in the brain – and they can cause symptoms very similar to migraines.

 As a brain aneurysm develops, pressure builds and it gets larger.
 This can cause a number of effects that can be unpredictable.
 Changes in thought processes, memory and eyesight can happen.
 These and other symptoms can come and go.